compsult/MenuOptions/docs/source/SelectParams.rst

 ^^^^^^^^^^^^
     options: **{ 'ky' or 'val' : <value> }**

-    You can use InitialValue to set an initial value (note: that value is always the text tha is visible to user, not the key code) or to clear out a select list value
+    You can use InitialValue to set (or reset) an initial value

+    Note: you can use this to set the initial value (visible on the screen) or to set the key (the menu_opt_key) or both key and value.
-    (`see a demo that uses InitialValue to clear a select list <http://www.menuoptions.org/examples/MultiSelect.html>`_ )
+    (`see a demo that uses InitialValue </examples/MultiSelect.html>`_ )

 These examples show using both forms of `InitialValue`